gregjacobs/Class.js/README.md

 ```

-#### Using Class.js to extend classes (i.e. prototype chained constructor functions) from other frameworks
+### Using Class.js to extend classes from other frameworks

 Because this implementation does not rely on making `Class` the superclass of all classes, Class.js can also be used to extend classes from other frameworks (if those classes rely on prototype-chained inheritance behind the scenes, as Class.js does), to be able to add Class.js features (mixins, inherited static properties, etc) to new subclasses of another hierarchy.
 Ex: